The bonus dish, not the kahula pork. Read on.

-Monday I was lacking inspiration, flipping through my recipe collection, and came across this recipe for kahlua pork.
+Monday I was lacking inspiration, flipping through my recipe collection, and came across this recipe for kahula pork.
 I’d made it before, quite a while ago, and I didn’t remember it being anything special.
 But on an uninspired Monday it looked…easy.
 Not tasty.
 Not delicious.
 Just something I could do quick and be done with my cooking duties for the day.
 Like I said, I wasn’t going to post it.
 So I didn’t take any pictures.

-Come suppertime I served the uninspired kahlua pork.
+Come suppertime I served the uninspired kahula pork.
 I took a bite.
 My eyebrows raised, and I glanced around the table looking for a reaction from the fam.
 “Wow,” came the mumbled verdict through a mouth full of pork.
 “This is good.”
 Applause erupted.

 No, really.
 My husband and kids actually applaud when I cook something they like.
 Nice, huh?

 I still wasn’t going to post the recipe.
 Equal parts lack-of-pictures and laziness prompted me to blog about weather and cows instead.

 We ate on the pork for a couple of days and today I decided it was time to transform the leftover leftovers into something else, sort of a grand finale for this particular pork roast.
 I was ready for its demise, ready to move on to something not pork.
 But what to make for this pork’s last supper, so to speak?
 Matt suggested lo mein.

 Sounded as good as any option to me.
 Yet again it sounded…easy.
 Not tasty.
 Not delicious.
 Just something I could do quick and be done with my cooking duties for the day.
 Yet again I tentatively took a first bite and glanced around the table for reactions.
 Yet again applause erupted.

 No, really.
 Well, Rafe doesn’t actually clap.
 He pounds his fist on the table like some sort of barbarian.
 But I’ll take it.